ivonunes/plumekit/docs/customise/resources.md

 </section>
 ```

+### Scoped styles

-Use scoped styles for component CSS that should not leak into the rest of the page:
+A component's CSS often should not leak into the rest of the page.
+Use scoped styles for that:

 ```plume
 @component Button(label, variant = "plain") {